Automating Regression Testing with Cypress and GitHub Actions

 Best Practices

-- Isolate Tests: Keep regression specs focused on critical flows.
+- Isolate tests: Keep regression specs focused on critical flows.

 Conclusion